Oak-Grove-Classical-Academy/elective-syllabus/README.md

 ## Course Description

 The purpose of this course is to expose you to programming and cybersecurity concepts, and what it may be like to work in a field like this.
 That means you need no prior knowledge of either, only a general interest.
-In this course you will learn some basics of programming in the Rust language, as well as some cybersecurity topics.
+See below for the topics we will cover.

 ## Goal